 Supporting jobseekers and employers requires a new action plan for PES.
-To meet evolving demands, many organizations are either planning or undertaking large-scale transformations.
-We’ve outlined seven trends in the common practices and initiatives adopted by leading employment services organizations.
+To meet evolving demands, many organisations are either planning or undertaking large-scale transformations.
+We’ve outlined seven trends in the common practices and initiatives adopted by leading employment services organisations.

-As employment programs and services are urged to evolve, PES organizations must act to stay ahead of the curve.
-We’ve identified seven pathways to guide your modernization efforts.
+As employment programmes and services are urged to evolve, PES organisations must act to stay ahead of the curve.
+We’ve identified seven pathways to guide your modernisation efforts.
 These choice sets are interdependent, with impacts across all layers of the employment services delivery model and value chain:

 Download the report to explore the key questions that can help steer your transformation journey.

-The economic landscape is rapidly evolving, with demographic shifts and changing skill requirements that are increasingly challenging to navigate.
-As governments around the world redesign programs and services for jobseekers, workers, and employers, there are important lessons to take and operationalize.
+The economic landscape is quickly evolving, with demographic shifts and changing skill requirements that are increasingly challenging to navigate.
+As governments around the world redesign programmes and services for jobseekers, workers and employers, there are important lessons to take and operationalise.

 The recalibration of how employment services are delivered is already under way—and opportunities abound for those that are ready to transform.